dhall-lang/dhall-lang/standard/types.md

     …

-We also take care to avoid variable capture by shifting variables within the expression that we substitute, like this:
+Substitution also avoids variable capture, like this:

     (λ(x : Type) → y)[y ≔ x] = λ(x : Type) → x@1

-We avoid variable capture by shifting the expression to substitute when any new bound variable is in scope, like this:
+Substitution variable capture by shifting the expression to substitute in when *any* new bound variable (not just the variable to substitute) is in scope, like
+ this:

-    …   ↑(1, x, 0, e₀) = e₁   …
+    …   ↑(1, y, 0, e₀) = e₁   …
     ───────────────────────────
     …